quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Event extensibility {#event-extensibility}

 The main qlog schema defined by this document describes log and trace formats that have related events.
-A minimal set of common events are presented in
+A minimal set of common events is presented in
 {{events}}.
 It is expected that logging is extended with specific, per-protocol event definitions that specify the name (category + type) and data needed for each individual event.
 Examples include the QUIC event definitions {{QLOG-QUIC}}
 and HTTP/3 event definitions {{QLOG-H3}}.

-New event definitions SHOULD follow the guidance in this section, which provides consistency that makes it easier for qlog implementers to support a wide variety of protocols.
+New event definitions SHOULD follow the guidance in this section, which provides consistency measures that make it easier for qlog implementers to support a wide variety of protocols.

 ## Extended Event Schema